algorand-devrel/demo-avm5/log/README.md

 This demo is meant to illustrate how you can use the new `log` opcode in a Smart Contract to write bytes and read bytes generated during the evaluation of an App Call.

 The Smart Contracts are written in [PyTeal](https://developer.algorand.org/docs/get-details/dapps/pyteal/) in `app.py` and are compiled to TEAL.
-The only function they perform is that durin a NoOp AppCall transaction evaluation, they log the first several lines from the "99 Bottles of Beer" song.
+The only function they perform is that during a NoOp AppCall transaction evaluation, they log the first several lines from the "99 Bottles of Beer" song.
 This is done using a For loop and a subroutine to log the bytes.

 The `demo.py` file contains logic to deploy the Application from the Smart Contracts on chain, then call the application,  then read and print the logs from the pending transaction pool.